TUTORIAL:

 The "Find:" Window pops up.
 In the input line labeled "Named:", type the word "start".
 The drive to look in is "C:" and the "Include subfolders" item should be checked.
 Click |Find Now|.

 In the search results window, find the folder named "Start Menu."
 Double-click that folder to open it.
 This is the folder on the hard drive that corresponds to the Start button on the lower left of your screen.
-If you compare the contents of this folder with the list of icons you see when you click the Start button, you will see they are identical.
+The contents of this folder and its sub-folders beneath it are shortcuts.
 The items in the Start Menu folder are shortcut files and folders which contain more shortcut files (and more folders, and so on).
 Find the folder named "Programs" and double-click that.
 In that folder, you will see some shortcuts.
 To find the particular one you want, browse through that folder or any sub-folders.

-IF you are still having trouble finding the particular shortcut you want, go back to the "Find" window and type part of the name of the shortcut.
-In the results list of your search, find the item that is in a sub-directory of "Start Menu."
-That will be your shortcut.
+If you are still having trouble finding the particular shortcut you want, go back to the "Find" window and type part of the name of the shortcut.
+In the results list of your search, find the item and then find and click on "Open file location."
+That will be the folder that contains your shortcut.